6 Best Ghost Alternatives in 2023

 • In-built SEO - All you need for technical SEO is in-built in HB

-• Easy to setup with essential tools
+• Easy to set up with essential tools

-Plus, Hyvor Blogs is completely developer friendly.
+Plus, Hyvor Blogs is completely developer-friendly.

 • Data API - Access public data of your blog as JSON using our Data API.
 For example, you can use it to get the latest posts on your blog.
 The Data API makes Hyvor Blogs work as a headless CMS for an alternative front-end.